tbedford/Website-Test/source/articles/doom-zone-memory-manager.md

 ## Doom's skies and backdrops

 As minor digression at this point.
-Those backdrops in Doom such as the mountain views and skies and city skylines had always fascinated me.
+Those backdrops in Doom such as the mountain views and skies and city skylines have always fascinated me.
 Fabien reveals in his book where those images actually came from - I was really surprised!

 The book is full of gems like this and I have only scanned through it.
-I'm sure many more Doom secrets will be revealed when I read things in more detail.
+I'm sure many more Doom secrets will be revealed when I read things in more detail!

 ## Summary